Human rights defenders, journalists must follow Indian law, says solicitor general at UNHRC

 Meanwhile, some countries at the council recommended that India should place a moratorium on the use of the death penalty, and eventually abolish it.
 In response, Mehta said that the capital punishment is only imposed in the rarest of rare cases, when alternative options are unquestionably foreclosed, according to PTI.

+“This Act neither takes away the citizenship of any Indian citizen nor amends nor abridges any existing process for acquiring Indian citizenship by any foreigner of any country belonging to any faith or religion,” Mehta said.

+Critics have expressed fears that the Citizenship Amendment Act, clubbed with the National Register of Citizens, will be misused to target Muslims in the country.

-At the review, Greece urged India to “ensure full implementation of freedom of religion”.
-Meanwhile Germany expressed concern about the rights of marginalised groups, particularly religious minorities as well as women and girls.
+At Thursday’s review, Greece urged India to “ensure full implementation of freedom of religion”.
+Meanwhile, Germany raised concerns about the rights of marginalised groups, particularly religious minorities as well as women and girls.

 Ireland called for transparency in the implementation of the Foreign Contribution (Regulation) Act, and also urged Indian states to repeal anti-conversion laws.